Resume

 What are the most impressive soft skills to employers?

 Communication and interpersonal skills.
-In general, it’s impressive when you can prove that you’re capable of strengthening workplace productivity and company performance.
+In general, it’s impressive when you can prove that you can strengthen workplace productivity and company performance.
 Hiring managers can take more of an interest in a candidate not just because of their skills, but because of their qualities.
 It tends to be harder to find candidates with a particular character that aligns with the company’s values than it is to find someone with the skills required for the role.